chuyennguyenn/CS-303-Computer-Graphics/README.md

 https://www.interactivecomputergraphics.com/

 # Todo:
-Update Todo file for each folder
+~~Update Todo file for each folder~~

+## Notes:
+To run the file, download the Common folder, and the complie the corresponding HTML file.
+Some files cannot run on FireFox so recommended to run on Chrome or Edge.